 During this new course, working with dip pens and black ink on paper, various methods of creating form will be introduced and practised.
 These will include stipple, hatching and variation of line.

-The class will work on a couple of botanical subjects, using these methods.
+We'll work on a couple of botanical subjects using these methods.
 Subjects will be first drawn in pencil and then transferred to final paper.

-Beginners are welcome - this course is suitable for all abilities.
-Dip pens and black ink will be provided.
+Beginners welcome – this course is suitable for all abilities.
+The tutor will provide dip pens and black ink for participants.

 Penny Price is a botanical artist, having initially trained as a teacher and then as a professional lettering artist.
 Having painted all her life, she decided to become more specialised in the art of botanical painting, and trained for the Diploma in Botanical Art and Illustration (EGS) gaining a distinction in 2013, Chelsea.